 Over the summer prior to beginning their studies, students are given assistance in choosing the Autumn Quarter courses most relevant to their field of study, and also with other aspects, such as a housing network to help them find a place to live or a roommate.
 The new graduate student orientation in September primarily consists of training in how to be an effective Teaching Assistant (TA) and in lab safety procedures, with some social events mixed into the schedule.

-To help incoming students select a research advisor, there are weekly Thursday evening seminars during the Autumn Quarter where Chemistry faculty provide a brief research overview.
-The setting is informal and refreshments are provided.
-Concurrent with, and at the conclusion of the seminar series, students are asked to individually meet with four or five faculty members whose research is of interest to them.
+To help incoming students select a research advisor, there are three Thursday evening poster sessions during the Autumn Quarter where Chemistry faculty and research group members describe and discuss their current and future research projects.
+The atmosphere is informal, and food and beverages are provided.
+Concurrent with, and at the conclusion of the poster sessions, students are asked to individually meet with four to six faculty members whose research is of interest to them.
 Students are also strongly encouraged to sit in on group meetings and talk with current graduate students.
-By the mid-December to mid-January time frame, students are asked to choose a first- and second-choice research advisor.
+By the mid-November to mid-January time frame, students are asked to choose a first- and second-choice research advisor.
 Students almost always get their first choice, but in rare occasions, a student may join the group of their second choice.
 The wide range of research interests and activities of the Chemistry faculty provides most students with multiple options for advisor whose research interests match their own.
 However, if this is not the case, it is possible for a student to choose a research advisor outside of the Department of Chemistry, subject to the approval of the Department Chair.